 A nursing school should teach its students the true value of empathy and compassionate care.
-At Goodwin college, we believe empathy is a nurse’s ability to understand, be aware of, be sensitive to, and vicariously experience the feelings, thoughts, and experiences of the patient and their family.
+At Goodwin University, we believe empathy is a nurse’s ability to understand, be aware of, be sensitive to, and vicariously experience the feelings, thoughts, and experiences of the patient and their family.
 The faculty believes that it is the nurse’s ability and willingness to “tune in” to and focus on the patient’s experiences that is fundamental to the methods nurses use to manage care.
 Empathy is based upon respect for the dignity of the client and an appreciation for the independence and self-actualization of the patient.

 As a foremost nursing school in CT, we believe caring involves knowing and trusting the patient, an interest in their growth and well-being, honesty, courage, and humility.
 A caring nurse knows that he or she does not know all there is to know about the patient, and projects the confidence and patience to help them maintain hope or the sense of continued possibility for growth and change.
 Caring involves the planning and provision of culturally sensitive and appropriate care.

 We believe communication—the exchange of thoughts, messages, or information—is of vital importance to the nursing process.
 A nurse uses communication skills—speech, signals, writing, and behavior—during patient assessment, as well as the planning, implementing, and evaluating of nursing care.
 A nurse communicates with patients, families, groups, and members of the health care team.
 They are competent in oral and written forms of communication, as well as in techniques of therapeutic communication.